 Which attractions offer Virtual Line reservations?

-Currently, eight rides in Universal Studios Florida and Islands of Adventure offer Virtual Lines, but this exact lineup can change at a moment’s notice – the company has been known to add or remove the virtual access depending upon crowd flow and overall wait times.
-Furthermore, some of these attractions may exclusively use the Virtual Line system, while others might combine it with regular lines.
+In the height of the pandemic, up to nine rides in Universal Studios Florida and Islands of Adventure offered Virtual Lines, but this exact lineup has changed drastically – When most recently available, it was extremely unlikely for the Virtual Line system to be utilized for more than one or two attractions.
+Furthermore, some of these attractions exclusively used the Virtual Line system, while others combined it with regular lines.

-Universal Studios Florida – attractions with virtual lines
+Universal Studios Florida – attractions that previously offered Virtual Line Options

 - Production Central